 Which is best will depend on your industry, goals and resources.
 In either case, Twitch is an excellent platform for all kinds of brands to build strong relationships with their customers and fans.

 How to Use Twitch for Brands

+What is Twitch like for Brands?
+Energy drink manufacturers are among the brands which use Twitch to great effect.
 When discussing any online platform, the biggest question is often how brands can benefit from using it.
 Most brands understand how they can benefit from traditional social sites, but live streaming is a slightly different beast.

 The first hurdle is to figure out how live streaming can fit into your brand strategy.
 Luckily, there are a bunch of different kinds of content which lend themselves to live streaming.
 This is easy if you have a product that you can offer regular tutorials on.